-Video Shows Man Repeatedly Ramming, Jumping on Top of Car in Road Rage Incident
+UPDATE: Video Shows Man Repeatedly Ramming, Jumping on Top of Car in Road Rage Incident

 "I was actually really scared," Guinn said.
 "It felt unreal to watch it"

-When the car can't move anymore a man gets out and is seen stomping and kicking the blue SUV.
+When the car can't move anymore a man, now identified as 40-year-old Jose Garcia Alvarez, gets out and is seen stomping and kicking the blue SUV.

 An ambulance shows up then a Sacramento Police patrol car moves in.
 Officers kept their distance at first.